jamietre/iter8/README.md

 ### A few more features

-This is the only thing left to add
+This is the only one common sequence method left to add (just haven't needed it yet..)

 ##### zip(other, fn)